 The good news is that while salary plays a role in employee satisfaction, it isn't the star player.

 Employee satisfaction relies on a combination of factors, including flexible work arrangements, benefits, professional development opportunities, advancement opportunities, company culture, and more.

 To help you round out your employee retention strategy, we've put together a list of the top causes of employee turnover and a detailed plan for how to address them.

-1. There are little to no professional development opportunities available
+1. Create professional development opportunities

 94% of employees surveyed by LinkedIn for its annual Workplace Learning Report said they would stay at a company longer if it invested in their professional development.